• Skip to primary navigation

 The USDA recommends that pre-cooked ham be cooked to 165 degrees.

-Can I freeze this casserole?
+Can I freeze it?

 Yes!
 You can freeze cordon bleu casserole.
-Transfer to a airtight freezer safe container and freeze for up to 3 months.
+Transfer to an airtight freezer-safe container and freeze for up to 3 months.
+Thaw in your refrigerator and reheat individual portions to 165 degrees.

 Is cordon bleu keto-friendly?

-Cordon bleu casserole is keto friendly with only 3.9 net carbs and 22 grams of fat coming mainly from the chicken, ham, cheeses, and olive oil .
+Cordon bleu casserole is keto friendly, with only 3.9 net carbs and 22 grams of fat coming mainly from the chicken, ham, cheeses, and olive oil.

 How can I lower the fat in this recipe?